Bridgnorth Endowed School

 Bridgnorth Endowed School is a coeducational secondary school with academy status, located in the market town of Bridgnorth in the rural county of Shropshire, England.
 Founded in 1503, The Endowed School is a state school and is a specialist Technology College.
-The age range of the school is 11–18 years.
+The age range of the school is 11–16 years.
 It was previously known as the Bridgnorth Grammar School, and the school celebrated the 500th anniversary of its foundation in 2003.
-Former pupils include Professor Peter Bullock, the inspirational soil scientist who was a member of the Intergovernmental Panel on Climate Change (IPCC).
+Former pupils include Professor Peter Bullock, a soil scientist who was a member of the Intergovernmental Panel on Climate Change (IPCC).

 History

-16th, 17th and 18th Centuries
+16th, 17th and 18th centuries

 Bridgnorth Endowed School was founded in 1503, in the reign of Henry VII, established as a 'common school' by the Corporation of the Borough of Bridgnorth.
 The revenues of the Chantries of St Leonard's Church were originally used to support the school.
 An annual payment of £8 from the Exchequer was assigned in perpetuity 'to a Schoolmaster keeping a grammar school' at Bridgnorth after the dissolution of the Chantries in 1548 during the reign of Edward VI.
 A barn, which had been used as the chapel of St John the Baptist (the new Bridgnorth Town Hall was also built in 1652 using material from a dismantled barn), first housed the school.
 This stood on the north side of St Leonard's churchyard outside St Leonard's Church.
 By the end of the sixteenth century the former chapel of St John the Baptist was being described as the 'old school-house'.
 The former chapel of St John the Baptist was replaced in 1595, in the reign of Elizabeth I, by the present building in St Leonard's Close known as the 'Old Grammar School' which now houses a firm of accountants.
 This building appears to have been erected by Sir Rowland Hayward, a sixteenth-century inhabitant of Bridgnorth who made a name for himself in business in London and became Lord Mayor of London and a Member of Parliament for the City of London.
 Indeed, Sir John Hayward in his will of 1635 refers to the school as having been founded by his father, Sir Rowland.
 Sir Rowland appears to have charged a property at Bridgnorth with an annual payment of £20 to the school, a payment later rendered by the Apley estate after Sir William Whitmore's purchase of the land in question in 1623.
-In 1785, during the reign of George III, the 'Old Grammar School' was renovated with gifts of £200 each given by the town's Members of Parliament, Major Whitmore and Admiral Pigot.
+In 1785, during the reign of George III, the 'Old Grammar School' was renovated with gifts of £200 each given by the town's members of Parliament, Major Whitmore and Admiral Pigot.
 The 'Old Grammar School' building still stands in St Leonard's Close and is currently occupied by a firm of accountants.